 Dr. Schull's current research interests are in polymer surfaces and interfaces, in particular the adhesion of soft materials.
 Schull's research includes understanding the viscoelastic behavior of polymers using Quartz Crystal Microbalance.
 QCM is a robust technique that is not fully utilized by the polymer community, but Schull's research is advancing the understanding of QCM and Polymer behavior.

 Dr. Schull is a Ph.D. alumnus of Cornell University Materials Science & Engineering (1990), also holding a BS in Materials Science and an MS in Electronic Materials from MIT.
 After receiving his Ph.D. he worked at the IBM Almaden Research Center, in 1993 he joined the faculty of Northwestern University in 1993.
 From 1994-1999 Schull was an NSF Young Investigator, he was also named a fellow of the American Physical Society in 2002.
 In 2009 he was named a Patrick Fellow of the Adhesion Society and served as the Adhesion Society President from 2011-2013.

-Richard Vaia Ph.D., Technical Director, Functional Materials Division at the US Air Force Research Laboratory
+Richard Vaia Ph.D., Senior Scientist for Emergent Materials Systems Division at the US Air Force Research Laboratory